skyline-123/git-submodule-management/README.md

 gsm clone <repo>
 ```

-### Add and commit changes the default tracked repo and submodules
+### Add and commit changes of the default tracked repo and submodules

 ```bash
 gsm ac <message>